 Original Medicare (Medicare Part A and Part B) does not cover dental implants or most routine dental care services.
 Some Medicare Advantage (Medicare Part C) plans, such as the ones offered by Aetna, can cover dental care, however.

 If your Aetna Medicare Advantage plan covers dental care, it may or may not cover dental implants.
 Some Aetna Medicare plans may offer an annual allowance that you can use toward certain dental care items, such as dental implants.

 If you already have an Aetna Medicare Advantage plan, you can check with your plan carrier to find out whether your plan may pay for dental implants.
 If you’re shopping for a Medicare plan, you can compare several plans online side-by-side or call to speak with a licensed insurance agent to find out what dental benefits are covered by plans available where you live.

-When Can Aetna Medicare Advantage Plans Pay for Dental Implants?
+When Will Aetna Medicare Pay for Dental Implants?

 One major factor that can determine if your dental implants are covered by an Aetna Medicare Advantage plan is whether the implants are considered cosmetic or medically necessary.
 If cosmetic, some plans might not cover the implants.
 But if the dental implants are considered medically necessary, they may be covered.

 Some plans may include an annual allowance that you can use for things like dental implants.
 If your Aetna Medicare plan has this type of annual allowance, you may be able to apply for reimbursement for your dental implants.

 Depending on what type of Medicare Advantage plan you have, it might have a network of participating dentists.
 You may be able to pay less in out-of-pocket costs by visiting these providers, if network restrictions apply to your dental implants coverage.

 Do Aetna Dental Savings Plans Cover Dental Implants?